-- Ensure that any actual or potential data breaches are logged and mitigated in accordance with Information Security Incident Management procedure IM9. - Keep records of personal data processing activities and make them available to the ICO on request. - Record and monitor all subject access requests.
+- Ensure that any actual or potential data breaches are logged and mitigated in accordance with Information Security Incident Management procedure - IM 9. - Keep records of personal data processing activities and make them available to the ICO on request. - Record and monitor all subject access requests.
 Direct them to the relevant team and make sure a response is received within one month (or additional two months for complex cases). - Maintain the delivery of data protection training for staff.
-Make sure all staff complete the e learning training every two years and provide additional training for specific staff as required. - Maintain the Information Asset Register. - Work with Information Asset Owners to ensure privacy notices are available on the website and on forms, as required. - Assist in the completion of DPIAs, recommend controls and highlight risks to IAOs and the SIRO as appropriate. - Ensure appropriate data sharing agreements are in place and provide advice on their content. - Work with the procurement team to ensure data processing agreements are in place and provide advice on the completion of these. - Record all new, and any changes to, systems where personal data is processed. - Make sure risk assessment forms are completed for any irregular covert monitoring of staff and assess each request before any such activity can take place. - Maintain knowledge and skills for the provision of accurate advice and guidance for processing personal data.
+Make sure all staff complete the e-learning training every two years and provide additional training for specific staff as required. - Maintain the Information Asset Register. - Work with Information Asset Owners to ensure privacy notices are available on the website and on forms, as required. - Assist in the completion of DPIAs/IGIAs, recommend controls and highlight risks to IAOs and the SIRO as appropriate. - Ensure appropriate data sharing agreements are in place and provide advice on their content. - Work with the procurement team to ensure data processing agreements are in place and provide advice on the completion of these.

+- Provide advice and guidance to managers and members of staff to ensure compliance with data protection legislation - Maintain knowledge and skills for the provision of accurate advice and guidance for processing personal data.

 3.5.
-Information Governance Manager (Data Protection Officer)
+Head of Information Governance and Security and Data Protection Officer

-- Advise managers and members of staff on obligations under data protection legislation. - Monitor compliance with data protection and the associated procedures. - Provide advice on DPIAs and monitor performance. - Cooperate with the ICO on data protection issues and act as contact point with them.
+- Advise managers and members of staff on obligations under data protection legislation. - Monitor compliance with data protection and the associated procedures. - Provide advice on IG impact assessments and monitor performance. - Cooperate with the ICO on data protection issues and act as contact point with them.